AishaShamon/Project-TravelInsurance-Prediction/README.md

 # Project-TravelInsurance-Prediction
-####   Build a model to to perform the task of Insurance Prediction with Machine Learning using Python
+####   Build a model to  perform the task of Insurance Prediction with Machine Learning using Python
 ![download](https://user-images.githubusercontent.com/98824148/177312335-f453c738-e59d-4e5a-ab43-453c61ea2b80.jpg)
 #### Overview
 #### What is TravelInsurance Prediction?